2023 LOG Sustainability Report

 In order to effectively choose the qualitative and quantitative topics to include in this report, LOG has conducted a benchmark analysis of similar report by other sector leaders and has reviewing main requirements arising from reporting frameworks such as GRI, SASB and the U.N.
 SDGs.
 We believe the topics included in this report constitute the majority of the material aspects related to our business sector.

-This report and the data cited in this GRI content index is for the period from 1 January 2022 to 31 December 2022 with reference to the GRI Standards.
-For the second time, LOG is reporting per the Sustainability Accounting Standards Board (SASB) Index.
+This report and the data cited in this GRI content index is for the period from 1 January 2023 to 31 December 2023 with reference to the GRI Standards.
 We aim to constitute and expand the scope of the reported topics, KPIs and policies in the upcoming years, and plan to thoroughly examine the possibility of fully aligning our ESG reports with one or more of the above frameworks.

 The report has been prepared with assistance from external ESG specialist consultants.
-While a certified party has not externally verified the report, we have conducted both internal and third-party appropriate checks on the validity of the detailed data, and have reasonable confidence in all published figures and practices.
+While a certified party has not externally verified the report, we have conducted both internal and third-party appropriate checks on the validity of the detailed data and have reasonable confidence in all published figures and practices.
 However, as in any document, there may be generalizations, inaccuracies, errors or omissions.
+All Forward-Looking Information within this document is based on the company’s current estimates/intensions but may not materialize due to various reasons.

 All Forward-Looking Information within this document is based on the company’s current estimates/intensions, but may not materialize due to various reasons.